mosip/documentation/docs/Revision-History.md

 This page contains the details of recent documentation updates.

+* 24th October
+  * Documentation has been updated to reflect 1.1.2 changes.
+Almost all pages are affected as part of this update.

 * 10th August 2020
   * Document for [UI Specification for Registration Client](UI-Specification-for-Registration-Client.md) was published.
   * Document for [UI Specification for Pre-registration](UI-Specification-for-Pre-Registration.md) was published.